 Unfortunately, we have also seen judges try to ignore the defence lawyer and ask the defendant direct questions about the case and the defendant reacts to this in the excitement.
 As the defendant, you have to try to keep a cool head.
 In such a situation, it is advisable to look at the defence lawyer so that he can respond to the question.

-In contrast to criminal proceedings, a party to a civil legal dispute does not have the "luxury" of being able to invoke any right to remain silent.
-Under German civil procedural law, every party is obliged to make complete and truthful statements of fact in accordance with Section 138 subsection 1 ZPO.
-A breach of the duty to tell the truth can result in the respective party being prosecuted for attempted or completed procedural fraud.
-If a lawyer can be proven to have deliberately told an untruth in favour of their client, this constitutes a criminal offence of aiding and abetting.
+A breach of the duty to tell the truth can lead to the respective party being prosecuted for attempted or completed procedural fraud.
+If a lawyer intentionally makes untrue statements in favour of their client, this constitutes a criminal offence of aiding and abetting.
 In the worst case, this can even lead to the lawyer being disbarred.

 During an oral hearing, the court may put questions to the parties (Section 141 ZPO).
 If a party refuses to answer questions, this can be assessed to the detriment of the respective party as part of the free judicial assessment of evidence (Section 286 ZPO).
 To the extent permitted by law, the parties may also ask each other questions, provided that the question is not merely intended to elicit information.